 \section{Method Overview}

-We now present each module and the corresponding losses of our full model as shown in \reffig{model}.
-We formulate object detection as a keypoint detection problem similar to {CenterNet}~\cite{Zhou19arxiv}, where each object is represented by its center point in the 2D image (\refsec{key_point_detection}).
-From the detected center points, we directly estimate realistic shapes (\refsec{shape_reconstruction}) and oriented 3D object bounding boxes (\refsec{3d_bounding_box}) To further promote reconstructions that are physically plausible, we propose a collision loss that penalizes the intersection of multiple objects (\refsec{collision_loss}).
+This section introduces each module and the corresponding losses of our full model shown in \reffig{model}.
+We formulate object detection as a key-point detection problem similar to \emph{CenterNet}~\cite{Zhou19arxiv}, where each object is represented by its center point in the 2D image (\refsec{key_point_detection}).
+From the detected center points, we directly estimate realistic shapes (\refsec{shape_reconstruction}) and oriented 3D object bounding boxes (\refsec{3d_bounding_box}).
+To further promote physically plausible reconstructions, we propose a collision loss to avoid intersecting objects (\refsec{collision_loss}).